dlguswo333/dlguswo333.github.io/markdown/2023/07-08-en-vite-how-to-transform-html-as-you-like.md

 Say you have a tag that must appear earilier than any other scripts.
 For example, a `<base>` tag.
-You are building a project that must be served throught a proxy domain and you are not able to serve the project on which you want it be.
+You are building a project that must be served through a proxy domain and you can't directly serve the project on the proxy domain.
-So you inserted the script at the top inside `<head>` tag.
+So you insert the script at the top inside `<head>` tag.

 ```html
 <head>
     <base href="https://example.com/">
 ```

-The result is the following.
+The html file served by vite dev server is the following.

 ```html
 <head>